Paratii-Video/paratii-js/docs/TBD/contracts.md

 Returns a promised voucherId, or throws an Error, mostly when there are issues with parameters, like amount is 0, or voucherCode isn't a string, etc...

-## "Admin function"

-[We may want to move these to a separate name space]

 ### `eth.deployContracts()`